shikhar42/nd00333-capstone/README.md

 ![Alt text](https://github.com/shikhar42/nd00333-capstone/blob/master/automl_config.PNG?raw=true "config")

-In the configurations of Auto ML, we have selected the experiment timeout time to be 30 mins.
-Since we are doing a classification task, we have selected classification in the task.
-The primary metric that we are using is Accuracy.
-The number of cross validations used here is 5.
+The first configuration that we used here is experiment timeout time.
+Here we have used 30 mins as the maximum times as such automations do take a longer amount of time to run and can cost significantly high.
+Next, for the task, we have selected classification as we are predicting a categorical variable here and that comes under the category of classification.
+The next configuartion that we have selected here is primary metric.
+Since we are comparing models here based on their prediciting power, accuracy has been used here.
+The target variable that we have provided is 'Target' as that is the feature of this model that we are predicting.
+The number of cross validations are 5.

 ### Results
 ![Alt text](https://github.com/shikhar42/nd00333-capstone/blob/master/runwidget_automl1.PNG?raw=true "automl")